Water Ionizers and reviews from Alkaline Water Plus Skip to main content

 It changes water through a process called electrolysis, creating two separate streams with different characteristics.

-This is one of the central reasons water ionizers have attracted so much interest over the years.
 A standard filter removes unwanted substances.
-A water ionizer does that, but then goes further by passing the filtered water across electrically charged plates that alter the chemistry of the water as it flows through the machine.
+A water ionizer begins with filtration, but then goes further by passing water across electrically charged plates that alter its chemistry as it flows through the machine.

 Inside a typical water ionizer, incoming tap water first passes through a filter.